Give it to God – 6 Powerful Ways to Let Go and Let God Handle It

 He started applying for jobs all throughout the country.
 In his career, you don’t just look at one location.
 You basically have to be willing to go where the opportunity presents itself.
 Since he had gotten every job he ever interviewed for we thought this would be easy!

 He had TONS of interviews!
 In fact, he had so many interviews I literally had to start a spreadsheet.
-I am not even joking.
+I wish I was joking!

 I had to track all these phone interviews, and face-to-face interviews, where they were and the results of them.
 He was traveling all over the country on what seemed like a weekly basis and was usually one of two finalists for the position.